perakasem/hlaa-ia/writeup/main.typ

 // your own content!

 = Introduction
 In writing an extended essay on airfoil efficiency optimization, I used a computational fluid dynamics solver (CFD) to approximate forces exerted on rigid bodies by fluids.
 Fundamentally, the program solved ordinary and partial differential equations of varying orders among other intermediary processes.
 Each iteration required considerable computational capacity and time, and thus, finding the most efficient numerical method for solving ordinary differential equations (ODEs) would allow processes like CFD solving to be optimized.
-The efficiency of a method, as defined for this exploration, is maximized when complexity—measured through runtime—is minimized, while the accuracy of the results is maximized.
+The efficiency of a method, as defined for this exploration, is maximized when complexity—measured through experimental runtime—is minimized.
+Efficiency metrics evaluated in this exploration include convergence rate,  runtime-discretization ranges, and runtime-error ratios.

 = Numerical Methods

-Three approaches to approximating second order ODEs will be evaluated.
-Namely, the Runge-Kutta midpoint (RK2) method, the multistep predictor-corrector (P-C) method, and the backward Euler method.
+Three ground-level approaches to approximating second order ODEs will be evaluated.
+Namely, the Euler method, the Runge-Kutta midpoint (RK2) method, and the multistep predictor-corrector (P-C) method.
 These methods provide varying approaches for computing solutions to differential equations, as will be detailed, which enables effective efficency comparisons.

 In describing each method, the second-order ODE describing the simple harmonic motion of a mass-pendulum system,